Faldo: 'Nobody's really interested' in LIV Golf

-Nobody expects Nick Faldo to deal niceties when asked for thoughts on LIV Golf, and he drilled the PGA Tour rival at his latest opportunity Thursday previewing the British Masters.
+Nobody expects Nick Faldo to deal niceties when asked for thoughts on the LIV Golf League, and he drilled the PGA Tour rival at his latest opportunity Thursday previewing the British Masters.

-The six-time Major winner questioned the circuit's shift to add emphasis to team play in its second season and predicted the stroke play format of the PGA Tour and traditional golf would surely be the path forward in any combined organization.
+The six-time major winner questioned the circuit's shift to add emphasis to team play in its second season and predicted the stroke play format of the PGA Tour and traditional golf would surely be the path forward in any combined organization.
+The PGA Tour agreed in early June to merge with Saudi-backed LIV Golf.

 "You have the ultimate team event, the Ryder Cup, you know the passion and the atmosphere of that.
 They're not playing with the same passion and atmosphere as the Ryder Cup."

-Faldo said the lingering tension and confusion about what any combined tour merging the LIV, DP World Tour and PGA Tour would shift to are only temporary issues.
-He said the game will be stronger when it finally emerges from the other side.
+Faldo said the lingering tension and confusion about what any combined tour merging LIV Golf, the DP World Tour and the PGA Tour would shift to are only temporary issues.
+Faldo said the game will be stronger when it finally emerges from the other side.

 "I think when the dust settles, whether it takes six months, a year, whatever, my goodness, pro golf is in an overall better position financially than we were back in the day," he said of the financial support golf is experiencing.